SAP/cloud-security-services-integration-library/samples/spring-security-xsuaa-usage/README.md

 * `https://spring-security-xsuaa-usage-web-<ID>.<LANDSCAPE_APPS_DOMAIN>/v2/clientCredentialsToken` - executes a Client Credentials Token flow.
 * `https://spring-security-xsuaa-usage-web-<ID>.<LANDSCAPE_APPS_DOMAIN>/v2/printXsuaaBindingInformation` - prints the XSUAA service binding information from the environment.

-## Locally Running the Application - TODO

-The application can be run locally, but in order to do so, you need the XSUAA binding information in the application's environment.
-Using tools like Eclipse of IntelliJ Idea this is easy.
-But there is also an easier way:

-Simply rename the `_vcap-services.json` file in `src/main/resources` to `vcap-services.json` and dump your `VCAP_SERVICES` from Cloud Foundry in the file. `spring-xsuaa` will pick up the file, if it is present and load the environment from there.